jdevfullstack-tutorials/code-testing/README.md

 (most of the time) by
 the developer himself.

+There are on-going debate as to what is considered a unit, say, it can be a component of a program and whether you test first before you code and whether every line of code should be tested.
+Of course, development is up
+to the programmer or the company on what they believe is the best for them.

+Integration tests, on the other hand, are test when you are combining several components, will they still work as intended?
+Problems arises when there
+is too much dependence in
+a program, so mainly, even just testing is in your mind, it will affect the way you use global variables and components that are dependent to one another.

 Other tests just like black box testing will be done by another person, usually a tester.